OneSignal/react-native-onesignal/README.md

  ```
  _Ignore any build errors at this point, the next step will import OneSignal which will resolve any errors._

-### Import OneSignal Into Your OneSignalNotificationServiceExtension Target
- * In your project's settings, select the OneSignalNotificationServiceExtension target
- * In `General` settings under `Linked Frameworks and Libraries`, click `+` and add the `libRCTOneSignal.a` framework
- * You're All Set!

 ## Usage

 In your `index.android.js` or `index.ios.js`: